Bacitracin zinc overdose

-Bacitracin zinc is a medicine applied to cuts and other skin wounds to help prevent infection.
-Bacitracin is a germ-killing medicine called an antibiotic.
+Bacitracin zinc is a medicine that is used on cuts and other skin wounds to help prevent infection.
+Bacitracin is an antibiotic, a medicine that kills germs.
 Small amounts of bacitracin zinc are dissolved in petroleum jelly to create antibiotic ointments.

 Cortisporin ointment overdose; Baciferm overdose

 Bacitracin and zinc can be poisonous if they are swallowed or get in the eyes.

 These ingredients are found in many different products, including certain:

 - Over-the-counter antibiotic ointments and sprays such as Polysporin Spray and Neosporin

 - Prescription antibiotic eye drops and ointments such as Neosporin Ophthalmic

 Bacitracin zinc may also be added to animal food.